attachmentsme/Queuebert/README.md

 	delegate: delegate
 });
 ```

-*The Identifier*

-A tab with multiple iframes within it can potentially run multiple clients.
+* _identifier_ A tab with multiple iframes within it can potentially run multiple clients.
 The _identifier_ is used to differentiate these clients.

-*The Delegate*

-The client automatically checks for new messages on a set interval.
+* _delegate_ The client automatically checks for messages intended for it on a set interval.
 Messages are automatically dispatched to the delegate.

-Take this delegate:
+*Example Delegate*

 ```javascript
 var delegate = {